benahm/ApexDataFramework/docs/basics/DAO.md

 The DAO class offers the powerful find method to query the Salesforce database without writing SOQL queries

-The class DAO has 3 methods to query the salesforce db

 ### Find method

-Each of the three methods supports the following signatures
+The find method offers a flexible way to query data in Salesforce

 * find(ids, fieldNames)
 * find(fieldName, fieldValues, fieldNames)